rajjeet/csharp-coding-challenges/README.md

 3. *FindFirstNonRepeatingCharacter* - Finds first non-repeating character in a given string
 4. *ReverseStringIteratively* - Reverse a string using iterations
 5. *ReverseStringRecursively* - Reverse a string using recursion
+6. *ContainsOnlyDigits* - Checks if given string only contains digits